rish-16/rish-16.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Year 2 at the National University of Singapore (NUS) studying Computer Science and Pure Mathematics (CO '24).
-I'm also part of the NUS University Scholars Program (USP).
+I'm a Year 2 at the _National University of Singapore_ (NUS) studying Computer Science and Mathematics (CO '24).

 I'm a Machine Learning research student with an interest in Graph Deep Learning, Reinforcement Learning, and Computer Vision.
-I'm also an active technical writer, open-source contributor, and ML consultant.
-Since 2015, I've been dabbling with Deep Learning at various startups and research institutions.
+I'm also an active technical writer and open-source contributor.
+Oh, and I like collecting tech swag and laptop stickers/decals (200+ and counting!).

 > This new website is still a WIP.
 Check out [this site](https://rish16.notion.site/Rishabh-Anand-ceb23e08fecf4afb8732fe0f55039f90) for more complete details.